 The Career Services and Cooperative Education Office has a wide range of books, print handouts, and website references to help you write a resume and cover letter for your job search.

-If you would like to have your resume critiqued you can bring it to our offices on the second floor of the Killian Annex Building - Student One Stop, or you can send it via e-mail and it will be returned as soon as possible.
+If you would like to have your resume critiqued you can bring it to our offices on the second floor of the Killian Annex Building - Student One Stop, visit our Peer Career Mentors around campus, or you can call (828-227-7133) or e-mail us to set up an appointment with one of our Career Counselors.

 You may want to look at the following templates: